 I’ve even known some homeschoolers who “graduated” without completing all their high school coursework.
 Is a ceremony and party so important that we shouldn’t have integrity?

 Homeschoolers need to complete a decent course of study in the core academic areas: English, math, science, and social studies.

-If your teen has his heart set on a specific career, then tailor his high school focus towards that academic goal.
-Look at the college or technical school requirements and make sure your child completes all that – to excellence.
+If a teen has his heart set on a specific career, then tailoring his high school focus towards that academic goal is wise.
+Look at the college or technical school requirements and make sure he completes all that – to excellence.